Enhance what already exists

 is responsible for biogas purchasing

-Feeding biogas into our network
+Feed-in of biogas into our grid

 Sascha Tenholter